 While I did have a quick view when the scope arrived to make sure all was good with the unit, my real first light for this scope was late afternoon on Thursday June 21st, 2016.
 I mounted the LS35THa atop my Celestron CG-5 Advanced GT and began to run through a solar system alignment on the Celestron handle controller.
 Note to other CG-5 users, if you want to use the Sun as an alignment star, you need “allow” the sun under the solar menu under the Utilities folder.

 The Televue Sol-Searcher was dead-on as a finder in centering the sun within the included Lunt 10mm eyepiece providing 40x power.
 While the Lunt 10mm eyepiece provides a nice sharp view, the eye relief is a bit tight and the FOV is feels a bit narrow.
-I was a bit worried that my Baader Hyperion eyepieces would not reach focus with my new Lunt.
+I was a bit worried that my Baader Hyperion eyepieces would not reach focus with my Lunt.
 I switched to the Hyperion 5mm providing 80x power.
 The view was more comfortable but not as sharp as the 10mm, most likely because I was pushing the magnification over the scope’s theoretical max of 70x (or two times the diameter of the aperture: 35 x 2 = 70).
 The eyepiece also needed some cleaning!

 I then switched over to the 8mm Hyperion providing 50x.
 This magnification was a sweet spot for this telescope and the seeing conditions at that time.
 I was able to tune the scope to get some very nice surface detail, including Active Regions (AR) 12565, 12566 & 12567.
 I was also able to view several areas of incredible prominences on the trailing edge of the sun.
 A filament was visible on the surface close to the trailing edge of the sun.
 Filaments are just prominences; both are arches of plasma extending off the surface of the sun.
 The difference is we see prominences edge on and filaments we see face on.

-I was very skeptical about trying to take a picture through the eyepiece using my iPhone but I was actually quite impressed with what I was able to capture with just one 1/250 of second exposure from an iPhone!
+I’m very skeptical about trying to take a picture through the eyepiece using my iPhone but I was actually quite impressed with what I was able to capture with just one 1/250 of second exposure from an iPhone!
 See photo below.
 The view in the eyepiece was much more orange/red and not at all pink as the came through on the iPhone image.